How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 Method 1.
 Extend C Drive to Get More Space

 Extending the C drive is the most effective way to get more space on the C drive.
-Here, I would like to introduce a professional disk management tool for Windows to you, Qiling Disk Master Professional.
+A professional disk management tool, Qiling Disk Master Professional, can help achieve this.

-It breaks the rules in Windows and gives more flexibility to extend/move partitions.
-Most importantly, Qiling Disk Master Professional simplifies the whole process without causing data loss by adding adjacent or non-adjacent unallocated space to the C drive.
+Qiling Disk Master Professional breaks Windows rules to give flexibility in partition extension/move, and simplifies the process without data loss by adding unallocated space to the C drive.

 Step 1.
 Right-click on the D: partition with enough free space and select "Resize/Move".